open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 OPTIONAL parameters:

-`Context` the context from which to get the correlation.
+`Context` the context containing the `CorrelationContext` from which to get the correlation.

 ### Set correlation

 To record the value for a name/value pair, the Correlations API SHALL provide a function which takes a context, a name, and a value as input.
-Returns an updated `Context` which contains the new value.
+Returns a new `Context` which contains a `CorrelationContext` with the new value.

 REQUIRED parameters: